Beach and outdoor lovers, here is a massive list of fun things to do in Dana Point, California (Orange County)

 I do not have to tell you Dana Point is a paradise for water lovers.

-At the harbor, in the Baby Beach area, Westwind Sailing rents kayaks and paddleboards.
+In the Baby Beach area, Westwind Sailing rents kayaks, and paddleboards.
 Close to the harbor entrance, Capo Beach Watercraft, and Pure Watersports rent kayaks, paddleboards ad jet skis.

 For surfboard and wet suits rentals, you can go to Killer Dana Surf Shop or Jack’s Surfboards.